 Every day, I’m briefed by another company with a range of products from entry-level to high-end.
 And every day I try to figure out their naming scheme: It seems most IT vendors follow the naming schemes of car companies, but few use the same naming system!
-As Micron explained the logic behind their three SSD lines (e, m, and h for entry-level, midrange, and … [Read more...] about What’s In A Name?
-And Which Product Is Better?

 Yesterday, I posted about the numerous companies that have been acquired after presenting at Tech Field Day.
 An obvious follow on question relates to the number of delegates to have “graduated” to go work for a vendor in their field.
 So I put together this follow-up, saluting these Field Day alumni.
-Contrary to popular belief, vendors aren't out there scouring Tech Field Day … [Read more...] about Where Are They Now?
-A Tech Field Day Delegate Retrospective

 One of the amusing aspects of being self-employed is watching all the giants battle it out.
-Every company is gunning for someone, but the amazing thing is that they rarely point their sights directly at each other: NetApp is gunning for EMC who’s more focused on HP who wants to knock off Oracle who’s fixated on IBM.
-It sounds very “high school romance” but this is … [Read more...] about Every Company Is Gunning For Someone Else
+Every company is gunning for someone, but the amazing thing is that they rarely have each other in their sights: NetApp is gunning for EMC who’s more focused on HP who wants to knock off Oracle who’s fixated on IBM.
+It sounds very “high school romance” but this is deadly-serious business.